oplS16projects/FP1/README.md

   ![triangles.png](https://github.com/BrendanBousquet/FP1/blob/master/img/triangles.png)

  I used the `freeze` procedure for the sierpinski triangles and square because the documentation claimed that for an image of sub-images it was very efficient.
 Fractals seemed like a perfect instance for that.
 I did not use it for the koch curve becuase it would make the image not show up on the bottom.
 I assume this is because the nature of the fractal is different from sierpinski and less suited to it's use.
  The koch curve was where I messed around with `rotate`.
-This was a little tricky to wrap my head around but I had a look at some code of how to produce it in C++ and eventually got something that was pretty good.
+This was a little tricky to wrap my head around but I had a look at some code of how to produce it in C++ and eventually got something that was pretty solid using `beside/align` to align the squares, despite rotating them.

   ```racket
 (define (koch n)